Ademola45455/DATA-PROJECTS/README.md

 ![](https://github.com/Ademola45455/DATA-PROJECTS/blob/main/1_qgY3rJeEs2Adzh_vYVOrnQ.webp)

 Limitations in the Dataset
-While working on this dataset, I encountered several limitations:
+While working on this dataset, I encountered some limitations which included :

 - Missing Values: Some columns, such as Blood Type and Salary Status, had missing entries, which required careful imputation to avoid bias.
 - Duplicate IDs: Duplicate Patient IDs posed challenges in distinguishing valid multi-visit cases from errors.